 In July 2018, the UK Government published the Future Telecoms Infrastructure Review which set out a national, long-term strategy for digital connectivity.
 The UK government published a Digital Strategy addressing the main milestones for future broadband development throughout the UK.
 The UK has published a 5G Strategy, which sets out the Government's ambition to become a world-leading digital economy.

 Current project targets - raising the ambition

 Digital technologies have advanced more rapidly than any innovation in history.
-The County Council believes that its early intervention with government, to support 'superfast' broadband has been crucial for the economy by enabling widespread availability to digital technology which can enhance business performance and efficiency.
-It's also supporting home working, leisure, health care and environmental benefits, and access to learning.
+Early intervention from 2012 by the then Northamptonshire County Council, with government, to support 'superfast' broadband has been crucial for the economy by enabling widespread availability to digital technology which can enhance business performance and efficiency.
+It is also supporting home working, leisure, health care and environmental benefits, and access to learning.
 Digital connectivity needs have been brought into sharp focus with the COVID-19 pandemic.

 However, digital creativity and innovation is driving ever increasing consumption of broadband capability and our local ambition recognises that full fibre and gigabit capable technology is crucial for future prosperity – and it's unlikely to end there.
-The County Council has set challenging targets in support of the government's digital connectivity ambition for the UK.
+The Northamptonshire County Council set challenging targets for Superfast Northamptonshire in support of the government's digital connectivity ambition for the UK.
 These continue to guide the Superfast Northamptonshire project, working on behalf of the North and West Northamptonshire Combined Authority from 1st April 2021.

 Summary of current project targets

 |Year ||Local Targets (for the geography of North and West Northamptonshire)||Government Targets for the UK|